Frequently Asked Questions

 The Rooms Framework is designed to work beautifully in community spaces such as book clubs, recovery groups, women’s circles, classrooms, and workshops.

-April is currently developing guided experiences and speaking offerings based on the framework.
+April is currently offering guided experiences and speaking offerings based on the framework.

 How can I start engaging with the Rooms Framework now?